-Just a short drive further from the Geyser you can find the Gullfoss waterfall.
+Just a short drive further from the Geyser you can find Gullfoss waterfall.

 This one is a beauty, if you go up close you might want to get your waterproof jacket and/or pants, as it will spray you all the way!

-They say at some point in the early XXth century someone wanted to build a hydroelectric power plant on the fall, but the Icelandic people living here would not sell that right.
+They say at some point in the early 20th century someone wanted to build a hydroelectric power plant on the fall, but the Icelandic people living here would not sell them those rights.

 Thank you Icelandic people, now we can still enjoy this wonder because you love your nature!